Simulation Distillation: Pretraining World Models in Simulation for Rapid Real-World Adaptation: Simulation Distillation for Efficient Real-World Adaptation

 \subsection{World Model Design Decisions}

-In order to successfully improve behavior over the base policy $\pi_\theta$, the planner must sample numerous off-policy rollouts and accurately model returns.
-The following design decisions are essential for enabling reliable real-time planning.
+In order to successfully improve behavior, the planner must sample numerous off-policy rollouts and accurately model returns.
+The following decisions were necessary to accelerate inference and enable reliable real-time decision making.

 \textbf{Minimal History Representation.} Observation histories $o_{t-H:t}$ can contain high-dimensional inputs such as images that are costly to process.
 To reduce inference cost, we split observations $o_{t} = (o_t^p,o_t^e)$ into proprioceptive and exteroceptive components and feed only $(o_{t-H:t}^p,a_{t-H:t},o_t^e)$ into the history encoder $C_\theta$.
 Using only the most recent high-dimensional observation substantially reduces planning latency and, empirically, improves training stability by reducing context length.